appseconnect/docs/_posts/home.md

 # A. Accessing Organization Dashboard

 Dashboard is the default page which you can view after logging in to the APPSeCONNECT portal.
 The dashboard can be seen automatically when a Project has been chosen.
 In this page you can see the snapshot of the project at a glance with respect to the activities of the user.
-The dashboard view captures the basic information-
+The dashboard view captures the following information-

 1. Basic organization information.